Tonislava/xray-cloud-mig/README.md

 ## Logging

-- All scripts create a log file that follows their base names plust a time reference to when it was started..
+- All scripts create a log file that follows their base names plus a time reference to when it was started..
-- For performances reasons changes are not commited "one" by "one" they are packed until they reach limit ('GLOBAL_maxMutationsForPack' in xray_variables.py) and commited when limit is achieved.
+- For performance reasons, changes are not commited "one-by-one" they are packed until they reach limit ('GLOBAL_maxMutationsForPack' in xray_variables.py) and commited when the limit is achieved.

-  While information is been 'packed' the issues that are being processed are written to log.
+  While information is been 'packed'the issues that are being processed are written in the log.

   You can see when information is being commited when you see the following tags in the logs : '======= Persisting information in Cloud [START] =========' and '======= Persisting information in Cloud [END] ========='